MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/interview/2019-01-17-devin-townsend-guitar-vai-x-jamm.markdown

 block: "no" #means is shown in itunes
 ---

-## Empath Interview
+## Other Interviews

 Looking for the interview segment about Devin's 2019 release, *Empath*?
+[Here it is!](/interview/devin-townsend/empath) Or the interview segment about his book on creativity?
+[Here it is!](/interview/devin-townsend/creativity)
-[Here it is!](/interview/devin-townsend/empath) {: .ad }
+{: .ad }

 ## Q&A